Cross-platform C SDK logo

 7. Resource processing

 Let's see in a little more detail how NAppGUI generates resource modules.
 By setting NRC_EMBEDDED in the nap_desktop_app() command, we tell CMake to process the Die project's resources.
 We can also choose the NRC_PACKED option which we will talk about below.
 When we launch CMake, the subfolders within the res directory of each project are traversed, calling the nrc (NAppGUI Resource Compiler) utility (Figure 5).
-This program is located in the /bin folder of the SDK distribution.
+This program is located in the tools/nrc folder and is automatically compiled before CMake generates the NAppGUI-SDK build project.
 For each resource package, nrc creates two source files (a .c and a .h) and links them to the project.
 The .h contains the identifiers and the constructor that we have seen in (Listing 4).
 For its part, .c implements the package implementation based on the content of each folder and the nrcMode mode.

 Schematic showing how the nrc compiler processes resource folders.